 \section{Introduction}

+\paragraph{Constraint-Based Retrieval} Many important retrieval tasks are not merely semantic-similarity problems, but \emph{constraint-satisfaction} problems: a retrieved item should be topically related to a query while also satisfying explicit requirements.
+These requirements may involve Boolean logic, negation, temporal conditions, numeric thresholds, exceptions, hierarchical ontologies, and incomplete evidence.
+Keyword and embedding-based methods can find semantically related text, but they do not directly represent or execute such constraints.
+As a result, they can miss valid matches, surface incompatible candidates, and provide limited control over why an item was retrieved.

-\paragraph{Importance of Clinical Trial Matching} Clinical trials are central to evidence-based medicine, yet enrolling eligible participants remains a persistent bottleneck.
-Despite large investments in recruitment (estimated at $\sim\$1.9$B annually)~\citep{desai2020recruitment}, nearly 80\% of trials still miss enrollment targets or timelines~\citep{brogger2020online}.
-At the patient level, these failures manifest as \emph{matching errors}. \textbf{Recall} errors hide truly eligible trials, so potentially beneficial options are never surfaced. \textbf{Precision} errors flood coordinators with false leads, increasing screening workload, churn, and protocol risk~\citep{gregory2017electronic, wendler2021inevitability, lee2025advancements}.
+\paragraph{Importance of Clinical Trial Matching} Clinical trial matching is a canonical instance of this broader challenge.
+Clinical trials are central to evidence-based medicine, yet enrolling eligible participants remains a persistent bottleneck.
+Despite large recruitment investments (estimated at $\sim\$1.9$B annually)~\citep{desai2020recruitment}, nearly 80\% of trials miss enrollment targets or timelines~\citep{brogger2020online}.
+At the patient level, these failures appear as \emph{matching errors}: \textbf{recall} errors hide truly eligible trials, while \textbf{precision} errors flood coordinators with false leads, increasing screening workload, churn, and protocol risk~\citep{gregory2017electronic, wendler2021inevitability, lee2025advancements}.

 \paragraph{Existing Approaches to Clinical Trial Retrieval} Most recent systems treat patient--trial matching as \emph{semantic retrieval} over \emph{informal representations}: clinical notes and structured fields are linearized as text, candidate trials are retrieved by dense embedding similarity, and then ranked and matched by a Large Language Model (LLM).